Esri/arcgis-maps-sdk-flutter-toolkit/README.md

 * Authenticator: A widget that handles authentication challenges.
 It will display a user interface when network and ArcGIS authentication challenges occur.
 * Compass: A widget that visualizes the current rotation of the map or scene and allows the user to reset the rotation to north by tapping on it.
 * OverviewMap: A small inset map displaying a representation of the current viewpoint of the target map or scene.
-* PopupView: A widget that will display a popup for an individual feature.
+* PopupView: A widget that will display a pop-up for an individual feature.
 This includes showing the feature's title, attributes, custom description, media, and attachments.

 ## Platform support
 * Use a macOS development host to deploy to iOS & Android mobile devices.